2004 Insight Bowl

-The 2004 Insight Bowl was the 16th edition of the bowl game.
+The 2004 Insight Bowl was the 16th edition of the Insight Bowl.
 It featured the Notre Dame Fighting Irish, and the Oregon State Beavers.

 Oregon State scored first on a 12-yard touchdown pass from Derek Anderson to wide receiver George Gillett to take a 7–0 lead.
 Derek Anderson later found tight end Joe Newton for an 11-yard touchdown pass to take a 14–0 lead.

 In the second quarter Derek Anderson threw an 11-yard touchdown pass to Derek Haines, making it 21–0 OSU.
 Notre Dame got on the board with a 13-yard touchdown pass from Brady Quinn to Anthony Fasano, making the halftime score 21–7 Oregon State.

 In the third quarter, Alexis Serna made a 38-yard field goal to increase Oregon State's lead to 24–7.
 Notre Dame running back Darius Walker scored on a 5-yard touchdown run to make it 24–14 Oregon State.
 In the fourth quarter, Derek Anderson threw his fourth touchdown pass of the game, a 1-yarder to Joe Newton to make it 31–14 Oregon State.
 Brady Quinn's 18-yard touchdown pass to Rhema McKnight, made it 31–21 OSU.
 A 2-yard Dwight Wright touchdown run made the final score 38–21 Oregon State.